-December 15, 2020: UB NOW: GI Affiliate Libby Otto won the Northeast Popular & American Culture Association’s 2020 Peter C. Rollins Book Prize for her new book, Haunted Bauhaus: Occult Spirituality, Gender Fluidity, Queer Identities, and Radical Politics.
+December 15, 2020: UB NOW: GI Affiliate Libby Otto won the Northeast Popular & American Culture Association’s 2020 Peter C. Rollins Book Prize for Otto's new book, Haunted Bauhaus: Occult Spirituality, Gender Fluidity, Queer Identities, and Radical Politics.

-November 20, 2020: UB NOW: Gender Institute Affiliate, Pam Rose, Web Services and Library Promotion, within the UB Libraries is featured in this article for her timely assistance to the World Health Organization (WHO) in these COVID-19 times.
+November 20, 2020: UB NOW: Gender Institute Affiliate, Pam Rose, Web Services and Library Promotion, within the UB Libraries is featured in this article for Rose's timely assistance to the World Health Organization (WHO) in these COVID-19 times.

 August 26, 2020: NPR: GI Director Carrie Tirado Bramen featured in segment on the role of music in the Women's Suffrage Movement.

 August 24, 2020: UB News: UB research on gender and leadership emergence wins award

 GI Affiliate, Emily Grijalva, and their team, wins top award from the journal Personnel Psychology.

 August 19, 2020: GI Affiliate Victoria Wolcott published a piece in The Conversation entitled "Suffragists used hunger strikes as a powerful tool of resistance – a tactic still employed by protesters 100 years on."